 In the 4th quarter of 2020 we want to focus on strengthening 3 core value propositions of our product:

 Salesforce clean-up & metadata dependency mapping

 We are committed to building the best, most precise and robust metadata clean-up and analysis tool.
 We made significant progress with the dependency trees and field population & usage insights.
 But there are more things to come:

 - Record types dependencies: We will work on supporting record type dependencies by listing metadata that reference record type IDs, labels or API names.

-- Flows on flows dependencies: To aid users in their declarative work, we will expose flows <-> flows dependencies in our dependency trees.
+- Flows on flows dependencies: To aid users in their declarative work, we will expose flows <-> flows dependencies and flows <-> process builders in our dependency trees.

 - Email alerts dependencies: We will work on exposing email alerts dependencies, including where they are used in code, process builder workflows, or flows.

-- Flowline behavior: We have received reports of process flowlines sometimes misbehaving.
+- Flowline behavior: We have received reports of diagram flowlines sometimes misbehaving.
 We plan to address this and make sure they continue to work intuitively and cause no further irritation.